operon-cloud/operon-sdk/docs/go/transactions.md

 The SDK will:

-1. Base64-encode the payload and compute its SHA-256 hash.
+1. Compute the payload’s SHA-256 hash locally (without sending the raw payload to Operon).
 2. Call the managed signing endpoint (unless `DisableSelfSign` is set and you supply your own signature).
 3. Populate missing interaction metadata using the warmed registry.
 4. Submit the request to `/v1/transactions`.